awsdocs/aws-elemental-mediastore-user-guide/doc_source/doc-history.md

 # Document History for User Guide<a name="doc-history"></a>

 The following table describes the documentation for this release of AWS Elemental MediaStore\.
-For notification about updates to this documentation you can subscribe to an RSS feed\.
+For notification about updates to this documentation, you can subscribe to an RSS feed\.

 | Change | Description | Date |
 | --- |--- |--- |